GearHost/Docs/docs/how-to-publish-your-app-with-ftp.md

 1. Login to your hosting [portal](https://my.gearhost.com)
 2. Click on your CloudSite
 3. Select the **Publish** tab
-4. Your FTP or Publishing credentials will be provided here

-This might look something like this:
+4. Your publishing credentials will look something like this:

     Hostname: ftp.gear.host
     Username: myawesomeapp\$myawesomeapp